 A Lessee is a party who uses the asset under a lease agreement, which can either be written or verbal.
-The agreement grants the right to use the asset to the lessee, a mutually agreed onetime payment or monthly payments (rent) to the owner of the asset, for the specified period of time.
+The agreement grants the right to use the asset to the Lessee; a mutually agreed one-time or monthly payment (rent) to the asset’s owner for the specified period.

 It is the person who rents the asset from its owner.
-The lease agreement is a binding agreement on the lessee and the lessor.
+The lease agreement is a binding agreement between the Lessee and the lessor.

-A leased asset can be any asset like land, vehicle, machinery etc. For Example; K ltd enters into an agreement to lease a machine to T ltd for a rental of $5,000 per month for 3 years.
-Here, K ltd is lessor, L Ltd is lessee, Machine is a leased asset, and $5,000 is lease rent.
+A leased asset can be any asset like land, vehicle, machinery, etc. For Example, K ltd agrees to lease a machine to T ltd for a rental of $5,000 per month for three years.
+Here, K ltd is the lessor, L Ltd is Lessee, the Machine is a leased asset, and $5,000 is the lease rent.

 Roles of Lessee

-Role of this in a lease agreement depends upon the types of the lease agreement.
-There are basically two types of lease agreements; Finance lease and operating lease.
+This role in a lease agreement depends upon the type of the lease agreement.
+There are two types of lease agreements: finance and operating.

 1. Finance Lease

-- A finance lease means a lease where Risk and Rewards incidental to ownership are also transferred to the user.
+- A finance lease means a lease where risks and Rewards incidental to ownership are also transferred to the user.

-- Under a finance lease, it is presumed that the lessor has transferred the risks and rewards of ownership to the lessee.
-Accordingly, it is presumed that the asset is transferred from the books of the lessor to the books of a lessee, even though the title does or may not pass eventually.
+- Under a finance lease, it is presumed that the lessor has transferred the risks and rewards of ownership to the Lessee.
+Accordingly, it is assumed that the asset is transferred from the books of the lessor to the readers of a lessee, even though the title does or may not pass eventually.

-- It is considered that the lessee buys the asset on credit and pays for the asset on instalments.
-Since the payment of the asset comes in installments, the payment would include component of interest and principal.
+- It is considered that the Lessee buys the asset on credit and pays for the asset in installments.
+Since the asset payment comes in installments, the price would include a component of interest and principal.

 2. Operating Lease

-- An operating lease means lease other than financial lease.
-The duration of the operating lease is much less as compared to the useful life of the asset and also the risks and rewards pertaining to the ownership of the asset are retained by the owner of the asset.
+- An operating lease means a lease other than a finance lease.
+The duration of the operating lease is much less than the useful life of the asset, and the asset owner retains the risks and rewards of the ownership of the asset.

 Example Of Lessee

 K Ltd. takes a bulldozer on lease from T Ltd. for constructing a bridge.
-The construction would take 3 years to complete and a bulldozer is used for these 3 years completely.
+The construction would take three years to complete, and a bulldozer was ultimately used for these three years.
 K ltd pays a rental of $500,000 per month.